-According to the Mayo Clinic, conditions and diseases related to bone marrow include:
+Conditions and diseases related to bone marrow problems include:

-- blood cell conditions (such as leucopenia or polycythemia)
+- blood cell conditions, such as leukopenia or polycythemia

-- hemochromatosis (a genetic disorder in which iron builds in the blood)
+- hemochromatosis, which is a genetic disorder in which iron builds in the blood

-This can also be an important test while undergoing cancer treatment.
+Bone marrow aspiration can also be an important test if you're having cancer treatment.
 It can help determine if the cancer has spread to the bones.

-Bone marrow exams are safe.
-However, all medical procedures carry some type of risk.
+Bone marrow exams are safe, but all medical procedures carry some type of risk.
 In rare instances, the following complications are possible: